patricia-gallardo/patricia-gallardo.github.io/_posts/2025-05-24-team_topologies.md

 Getting to one of their core concepts "Cognitive Load"

-New plan: fold laundry while listening to the audio book, and occasionally peeking at the physical book.
+New plan: fold laundry while listening to the audiobook, and occasionally peeking at the physical book.
 My brain keeps trying to run away.
 Must persist.

 Btw, when I say skipping past I don't mean I don't read it, I mean I can't be bothered to discuss it.

 OMG.
 I missed this in my first reading: THEY DID NOT INVENT COGNITIVE LOAD.
 This is Yet Another: Other Persons Thought
 Jesus Christ.
 Shout out to psychologist John Sweller whose 1988 work I've apparently missed out on: "Cognitive Load During Problem Solving: Effects on Learning" [^15]

 Brain decides to digress to read said paper.